jeju5/management/cs/aws/aws_developer.md

     Working with Go
     ```
   * Concepts
+    * X-Ray Segment
-    * X-Ray Segment: Request Data sent from "Compute Resource"
+      * Request Data sent from "Compute Resource"
       * AWS X-Ray Segment Documents
         * configuration of segment handled by X-Ray
         * you can add custom attributes in this document
+    * X-Ray Subsegment
+      * Additional data
+      * subsegment fields
-    * X-Ray Subsegment: Additional data (for example downstream calls)
+        * namespace: aws(aws sdk calls) / remote (other downstream calls)
     * Segment/Subsegment can have annotations and metadata inside
       * X-Ray Annotations: indexed key-value pairs -> to filter expressions.
       * X-Ray Metadata: unindexed key-value pairs -> not for trace searching